Registration is now open for our December showcase

 • Every day our Libribot matches over 180,000 active wants with the search lists of over 18,000 registered users and subscribers.
 Links to your showcase items will be emailed directly to interested collectors.

-• Over 35,000 searches are executed daily on viaLibri.
+• Over 35,000 searches are executed daily on viaLibri, including your dedicated showcase.

 • The Virtual Showcase provides powerful search tools using flexible unlimited, multi-lingual categories and tags.

-• Upload up to 50 images per item.
+• Allows uploads of up to 50 images per item.

-• Include links to your recent catalogue PDFs in your profile.
+• Includes links to your recent catalogue PDFs in your profile.

 • If your website is already being searched by viaLibri then you will be able to easily copy your listings into the Virtual Showcase.

-Based on valuable feedback from December’s exhibitors we’re making the following changes to the platform:
+Based on valuable feedback from previous exhibitors we have made the following changes to the platform:

 • Real-time statistics on page visits and item views will be available in the Exhibitor’s Dashboard.